daarnolducsd/ep5book/docs/04-week4.md

 ## Regression (Stata)

-Now that we understand the concept of a linear regression, let's learn how to estimate a linear regression in Stata.
-To begin, we are going set up again the general linear regression framework.
+Now that we understand the concept of linear regression, let's learn how to estimate a linear regression in Stata.
+To begin, we are going to set up the general linear regression framework.

 $$
 Y_i = \beta_0 + \beta_1 X_i + \varepsilon